-An infant supplement payment is typically given to the youth's caregiver on their behalf, with the exception of NMDs living in an SILP who receive their payment directly.
+An infant supplement payment is typically given to the youth's caregiver on their behalf, with the exception of NMDs living in a SILP who receive their payment directly.
 The SILP is the only foster care placement where the monthly foster care rate is paid directly to the youth.
-The SILP rate is the "basic rate" which in FY 2022-23 is \$1,129 per month and increases annually according to the CNI.
-Existing regulations state that infant supplements are to be used only for the care and supervision of the child of the eligible parent.
-The supplement is paid on behalf of the parent who has primary physical custody of the child.

 The infant supplement was established in federal law in 1985 and in California in 1986.
-The rate varies based on the placement type that the foster youth is in, but was originally set at \$326 per month for whole family foster homes, and foster family homes and increased to \$411 or \$890 a month if in a group home placement, where it remained for approximately 20 years.
-In 2008, the rate was increased by 5% and was not adjusted until 2016, when it was raised to \$1,379.00 for residents of STRTPs and \$900 per month for those in other settings.
+The rate varied based on the placement type that the foster youth was in, but was originally set at \$326 per month for whole-family foster homes, and foster family homes, and increased to \$411 or \$890 a month if in a group home placement, where it remained for approximately 20 years.
+In 2008, the rate was increased by 5% and was not adjusted until 2016, when it was raised to \$1,379 for residents of STRTPs and \$900 per month for those in other settings.
 It has remained at this rate since.

 The infant supplement payment is one of only two foster care rates that are not automatically increased each year by a CNI-based cost-of-living adjustment.
-This supplement is expected to pay for all of the baby's needs, such as childcare while the teen mom attends high school or works, diapers, clothing, formula, food, parenting classes, supervision, and transportation to all medical visits for the baby.
+This supplement is expected to pay for all of the baby's needs, such as childcare while the teen parent attends high school or works, diapers, clothing, formula, food, parenting classes, supervision, and transportation to all medical visits for the baby.

-In July of 2023, CDSS issued All County Letter (ACL) 23-6 to provide the adjusted schedule of rates that reflect the CNI increase of 6.85% for fiscal year 2023-24 effective July 1, 2023.
+In July of 2023, CDSS issued ACL 23-6 to provide the adjusted schedule of rates that reflect the CNI increase of 6.85% for fiscal year 2023-24, effective July 1, 2023.
 The CNI increase was applicable to out-of-home placements and the AFDC-FC program.
-The ACL also discussed foster family agencies being provided a one-time 8.8% increase to specified components of certain rate classifications.
+The ACL also discussed FFAs being provided a one-time 8.8% increase to specified components of certain rate classifications.